Danny-Nunez/lyfteats/README.md

 - Create your Restaurant by signing up as a restaurant
 - Upload or edit your restaurant picture
 - Create, Edit and Delete Dishes.
 Including pictures and prices
+- Auto populate restaurant address when creating a restaurant.

 ## How to Run